Introduction to Disinfection and Sterilization for Hook Reprocessing

 • Include a Type 5 integrator in each load

-• Verify time, temperature, and pressure reached
+• Verify and document cycle parameters (time, temperature, and pressure reached)

 5. Post-sterilization: